This text is translated into Russian by google automatic human level neural machine.

 - What is currently hindering the economic development of Vanino and Sovgavan most of all and what can be done about it (in the competence of the RF subject's authority or through addressing initiatives at the federal level)?

-- The answer to the first question, I think, you know yourself: the main deterrent of the development of the Vanino-Sovgavan junction is the undeveloped railway infrastructure on the approaches to the ports.
+- I think you yourself know the answer to the first question: the main limiting factor for the development of the Vanino-Sovgavan junction is the undeveloped railway infrastructure on the approaches to the ports.

-The perspective cargo flow in the direction of the seaports of Vanino (included in the number of 10 largest ports of Russia) and Sovetskaya Gavan is declared to 2030 year in the amount of 130 million tons per year, including potential residents of the free port of Vladivostok - about 100 million.
+Prospective cargo traffic in the direction of the seaports of Vanino (one of the 10 largest ports in Russia) and Sovetskaya Gavan is announced by 2030 in the amount of 130 million tons per year, including about 100 million by potential residents of the free port of Vladivostok.

-RZD to 2012 implemented the project "Reconstruction of the Oune-Vysokogornaya section with the construction of a new Kuznetsovsky tunnel on the Komsomolsk-on-Amur-Sovetskaya Gavan section, which has already made it possible to increase the carrying capacity of the road.
-In 2008, it was 8,1 million tons per year, in 2017, 37,1 million is planned.
+By 2012, Russian Railways implemented the project “Reconstruction of the Oune - Vysokogornaya section with the construction of a new Kuznetsovsky tunnel on the Komsomolsk-on-Amur - Sovetskaya Gavan section”, which has already increased the carrying capacity of the road.
+In 2008, it was 8,1 million tons per year, in 2017, 37,1 million are planned.

-It is clear that this is not enough - with the planned something 130 million!
+It is clear that this is not enough - with the planned 130 million!

 Now about what can be done.
 To ensure the declared flow of goods, it is necessary to perform the second stage of modernization of the railway infrastructure of the Baikal-Amur and Trans-Siberian railways.
 A general scheme for the development of the Vanino-Sovgavan railway junction was developed.
 It provides for the synchronization of the terms of the development of the railway and the construction of transshipment terminals.
 Now this scheme is in agreement with RZD.